expo/expo/docs/pages/versions/v32.0.0/bare/hello-world.md

 ## What now?

 Most of the Expo APIs are available in bare React Native projects and can be installed using a process very similar to the above.
-Go ahead and browser the `API Reference` section and follow the installation instructions linked to there, then read the API documentation and ejoy.
+Go ahead and browse the `API Reference` section and follow the installation instructions linked there, then read the API documentation and enjoy.
 Good luck building your app!